metaproph3t/openbook-mm/README.md

-# OpenBook crank script
+# OpenBook make script

-OpenBook needs to be cranked to process orderbook events.
-The initial code was taken from the same crank script for openbook in mango-v3-client, so most credit goes to Mango team.
+A script you can use to make OpenBook markets, forked from [SpaceMonkeyForever/openbook-cranker](https://github.com/SpaceMonkeyForever/openbook-cranker)

 #### Install deps first: